ALCrofts/CABO_SVH_Forest_Sites/README.md

 - Study site figure
 - Spurious northness effects
 - Wavelengths contributing to spectral diversity
+4. Preliminary Analysis looking at degree of correspondence using fused, full spectrum
+- Composition: procrustes and pearson's correlations
+- Diversity: pearson's correlations
+-
 # How to use
 This repository is meant to be a reasonably well-documented record of the analyses carried out in the manuscript detailed above.